SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

               value: $WANDB_API_KEY
     ```

-    we do not want to store the `WANDB_API_KEY` in the config file, rather we would like to store it in the Secret
+    We do not want to store the `WANDB_API_KEY` in the config file, rather we would like to store it in the Secret
     Manager and inject it right before the job starts.
 Let's figure out how to do that.

     1. Start by enabling the secrets manager API by running the following command: